christen-reinhart/ops-reading-notes/ops-401/401Journal/401Journal37.md

 2. What did I learn today?

 - We went over OWASP and the top ten attacks.
-Then went over ZEN and utilizing it to test websites.
+Then went over ZAP and utilizing it to test websites.

 3. What should I do differently next time?